rajdeepv/parallel_calabash/README.md

     -d distribution_tag,             divide features into groups as per occurrence of given tag --distribution-tag
         --serialize-stdout           Serialize stdout output show output only after process completion

+    --concurrent                     RUNS ALL TESTS ON ALL DEVICES.
+This will be useful if you want to test your app on variety of devices and OS versions.

 ## REPROTING